 The Company elected to be taxed as a REIT under the Code commencing with its short taxable year ended December 31, 2013.
 The Company expects to continue to qualify to be treated as a REIT.
-As long as the Company qualifies as a REIT, the Company generally will not be subject to U.S. federal income taxes on its taxable income to the extent it annually distributes at least 90% of its REIT taxable income to stockholders and does not engage in prohibited transactions.
-The Company's taxable REIT subsidiaries ("TRSs"), CHMI Solutions, Inc. and Aurora, are subject to U.S. federal income taxes on their taxable income.
+As long as the Company qualifies as a REIT, the Company generally will not be subject to U.S. federal income taxes on its taxable income to the extent it annually distributes at least 90% of its REIT taxable income to its stockholders and does not engage in prohibited transactions.
+The Company's TRSs, CHMI Solutions and Aurora, are subject to U.S. federal income taxes on their taxable income.